MISP/misp-website/content/blog/MISP.2.4.165.released.md

 # MISP galaxy

-- Many updates in the threat actor database.
+- Many updates to the threat actor database.
 - Update to the MITRE ATT&CK framework to version 12.0.

 For more [details](https://www.misp-project.org/Changelog-misp-galaxy.txt).